 The host can also proactively provide guidance by broadcasting a message to some or all of their breakout sessions.
 This message displays as a pop-up in the session and may provide a note about the agenda or just something important that all participants need to know.

 To learn more about Webex breakout sessions and the latest functionality, visit the breakout session overview page.
-You can also get started with free trial of Webex.
+You can also get started with a free trial of Webex.

 Learn more